B2.7 Represent and solve problems involving the multiplication of three-digit whole numbers by decimal tenths, using algorithms.

 • If only 110 guests show up for the event, how much of each food item will they need to prepare?
 Justify your answer.

-• If the supplier unfortunately does not have smoked turkey in stock, what could students do to remedy the situation?
+• If the supplier does not have smoked turkey in stock, what could students choose instead?
 How much of each food item will they need to order?
 Explain your choice.

 • Which algorithm can be used to solve the problem?
-What is the reason for this?
+Explain your reasoning.

 • When comparing the different algorithms used, what do we notice?